Support to participate in University life

-Below is a simple explanation of the different stages of the process, the full policy document can be found on the Support to Study page.
-If you have any questions about the process, please get in touch with Student Services, Support to Study team at SupPUL@derby.ac.uk
+Below we have broken down the stages in the process to explore what happens at each stage.
+If you have any questions, please get in touch with Student Services, or our Support to Study team at SupPUL@derby.ac.uk.

 There are two levels of Support to Study, and two levels of meetings.
 Full descriptions can be found in the Policy document, but these are referred to as exploratory and panel.